 In fact, the bakeries all over Lisbon are amazing

-Depending on where you looked you could find some great deals for food in Lisbon, but I did think in some ways it was more expensive than Spain.
+Depending on where you looked you could find some great deals for food in Lisbon, but I did think in some ways it was more expensive to eat out than in areas of Spain, for comparison.
 Or maybe I’m just too used to my free Spanish tapas in Almería!

-You can get fire cooked chorizo at your table
+You can get fire-cooked chorizo at your table

-The quiet cobblestones streets look deceiving by day, but at nighttime they come alive.
+The quiet cobblestones streets of Bairro Alto may look deceiving by day, but at nighttime, they come alive.

 Lisbon has a LOT of sunshine

-Ginginja, a red cherry liquer, is all over Lisbon and surrounding places like Sintra.
+Ginginja, a red cherry liqueur, is all over Lisbon and surrounding places like Sintra.